By: Sayli S., Student at Yorktown High School

 On Thursday, July 28 early in the morning, my friend Roopa and I boarded the bus to Bryant University, the site of the Youth to Youth Eastern States Conference.
 We sat down amongst many other like-minded students from Westchester County.
 Both of us knew little about what to expect and were very eager to get started.
 As the bus pulled into the university, and we gathered our belongings we were immediately

 welcomed by the energetic staff and volunteers characteristic of the conference.
 Positive energy radiated from all the staff as they offered us plenty of high fives and bright smiles.
-After signing up for workshops centered around drug prevention and leadership, Roopa and I dropped off our belongings in our dorms and hurried off to the o
+After signing up for workshops centered around drug prevention and leadership, Roopa and I dropped off our belongings in our dorms and hurried off to the opening ceremonies.

 The opening ceremony was nothing short of a huge, exciting party.
 On stage, people danced and did handstands.
 Roopa and I were starting to get accustomed to the environment and couldn’t wait to see what would happen next.
 After the ceremony ended, we split for the first time to go to our “family groups.”
 Because people from the same town are not usually in the same group together, this was the first time we would be separated.
 While I was a bit nervous, I was super excited to be able to meet new people.